 We recommend having access to multiple sources of money while traveling.
 A combination of payment methods, including mobile payment apps, cash, and cards, will offer the most security and flexibility.
 Mobile payment apps like WeChat and Alipay are often more widely accepted than international cards or cash in China.
 You will need an internet connection when in China to use the apps.
+You will need an internet connection when in China to use the apps.
 For more information, please refer to our China Travel Guide and Phrase book online Page 16 - Travel guide and Phrasebook CHINA